kariannfrank/xmcinter/README.txt

 ###################################################################
 At the beginning of analysis python session, some common imports are:
-(can copy any of the following import statements and paste into ipython with %paste)

 import pandas as pd
 import numpy as np